Communities

 Other candidates

-gmcgath‭ wrote over 2 years ago · edited over 2 years ago
+gmcgath‭ wrote almost 3 years ago · edited almost 3 years ago

 Another candidate is Giovanni Sammartini, who was born about 15 years after J. S. Bach but sounds more like Johann Christian Bach.
 He wrote 3-movement symphonies for string orchestra with continuo.
 They may have been the earliest symphonies (in the classical-era sense) that are still performed.